merryt/tymerrycom/src/routes/work/genos.md

 ### RESEARCH

-During the project we quickly ran into concerns that the subject material was far too complicated for a unguided trip through the app.
+During the project we quickly ran into concerns that the subject material was far too complicated for an unguided trip through the app.
 We built out a quick tour through the app that walked through some of the key features of the interface.
-To test our hypothesis that the tour would be both beneficial and sufficient we conducted a quick guerrilla research study ver a period of two days.
+To test our hypothesis that the tour would be both beneficial and sufficient we conducted a quick guerrilla research study over a period of two days.
 Here a few slides from our findings are shown.

 The study focused on having users talk through their understanding of the